Here’s a question that still haunts many – “Is cold calling still effective?”

 Script 20:

 You: Hey Mary!
-How’ve you been?
+How have you been?
 I’m calling to tell you about our new free trial opportunity for this month.
 I can send the link to you right now if you’d like?

 Mary: Sure, send it across.

 If you’re wondering why we haven’t given a script for when they say no, it’s only because there’s a high chance they won’t.
-If they do say no, enquire as to why.
-And if there’s no reason other than that they won’t use it, move on.
+If they do say no, ask why.
+And if there’s no other reason than that, they won’t use it.
+Move on.

-Voicemails are inevitable when you’re a salesperson.
+Voicemails are an effective tool in cold-calling.
 There is a direct increase in response depending on the number of voicemails.
 Research shows that your chances of receiving a call back increase by 10% per voicemail.
 And another ZoomInfo paper found that leaving a single voicemail has a meager 4.8% call back rate.
 So, leave an average of 3 voicemails.
 If you do get a callback, you’ll know it was worth it.
 Try this voicemail sales script next time.

 Script 21:

 “Hi, Mary.
 This is Dan from XYZ company.
 I was hoping to talk to you today about our ABC products.
 I saw that you signed up for a free trial, and I was wondering if you needed help with setting up your account?
 Let me know, and I’d love to help.
-You can reach me on the same number or send a mail at example@xyz.com.”
+You can reach me on the same number or send a mail at [your email id].”

-This simple but short and sweet voicemail conveys your intentions perfectly.
+This simple voicemail conveys your intentions perfectly.
 It’s a great conversation opener and gives them a chance to reach you on different platforms.

 If your prospect has already spoken to you in the past but you haven’t gotten a response, follow up.
-If they aren’t able to answer your call immediately, that’s fine, follow up over voicemail.
+If they aren’t able to answer your call immediately, follow up over voicemail.
 Follow-up calls are essential to closing most deals.
 Most buyers don’t have time when you call, but this doesn’t mean they aren’t interested.
 If you know that your product can make a difference, persistence is key.
-Let’s look at some data related to follow-ups.

 Script 22:

 “Hi, Mary!
-We spoke about ABC last week and thought I’d see if now was a good time to reach out.
+We spoke about ABC last week.
+I thought I’d see if now was a good time to reach out.
 To refresh your memory, we explored how the XYZ feature can help you accomplish your Q3 sales goals.
 I’d be happy to demonstrate how you can get these results.

 Are you interested in a call to learn more?”

 So far, we’ve mainly spoken about different scripts that can entice the listener.
-But what if you haven’t gotten the contact details of the decision-maker who you need to make a sale.
+But what if you haven’t gotten the contact details of the decision-maker who you need to make a sale to?
 You may have the email address of their assistant, marketing team, or PR team.
-All of which can help you reach the right person if you can get past them.
+They can help you reach the right person if you can get past them.
 If you’re wondering how to do this, follow this script.

 Script 23:

-Once you get the gatekeeper’s name, express your many thanks for their assistance.
+Once you get the gatekeeper’s name, express gratitude for their assistance.
 Ask them how they think you can approach the decision-maker and what would be the appropriate time to do it.
 This is a common hurdle, and you can effortlessly move past it if you’re cordial and appreciative.

 A common way of rejecting a sales rep is by stating that one has no time to talk.
 In these scenarios, you can do one of the two things.